Behaviour is a Form of Communication.

 We are further developing the BehaviourNet solution to enhance support for young people in schools across Dorset.

-Teachers, pastoral leads, SENCO’s and support staff within schools will benefit from the tools offered by BahaviourNet that work in and outside of the classroom setting, which will help to provide a joined-up approach to effective early interventions and the delivery of comprehensive and insightful data.
+Teachers, pastoral leads, SENCO’s and support staff within schools will benefit from the tools offered by BehaviourNet that work in and outside of the classroom setting.
+This will help to provide a joined-up approach to effective early interventions and the delivery of comprehensive and insightful data.

-BehaviourNet’s innovative learning platform will be implemented in primary, middle, and secondary schools throughout Dorset, with scope for broader capabilities and functionality available at later stages (e.g. college students and sixth formers).
-The system will also be available for use in pupil referral units (PRUs) and learning centres.
+BehaviourNet’s innovative learning platform will be implemented in primary, middle secondary and alternative schools throughout Dorset, with scope for broader capabilities and functionality available at later stages (e.g. college students and sixth formers).
+The system will also be available for use in Pupil Referral Units (PRUs) and Learning Centres.

 Watch the CYP summary video:

 The MindKey system is for use by children and young people:

 Proactively (in lessons, as part of the curriculum)